Iris versicolor: Chemical constituents

 The species has been implicated in several poisoning cases of humans and animals who consumed the rhizomes, which have been found to contain a glycoside, iridin.
 The sap can cause dermatitis in susceptible individuals.

 Toxicity and uses

 Both the leaves and roots are poisonous, and can cause stomach and intestinal inflammation.
 Consuming the plant can be fatal to calves.
+Iris rhizomes and rootstocks contain a purgative irritant, called irisin, iridin, or irisine, causing gastroenteritis if ingested in large amounts, and may be protective against herbivory by rabbits and deer.

+Blue iris was widely used medicinally by Native Americans externally on burns, wounds, swellings and sores, and internally for liver and kidney disease, among other uses.

-The iris has been used as magical plant, with people carrying the root (or rhizome) to get 'financial gain', or it was placed in cash registers to increase business.
+The iris has been used as magical plant, with people carrying the root (or rhizome) to get 'financial gain', or placed in cash registers to increase business.

 Symbolism

 The iris is the official state flower of the U.S. state of Tennessee.
 This designation was made in 1933 by the state legislature.
 Although the law does not specifically define a type of iris, it is generally accepted that the purple iris is the state flower.

 The blue flag has been the provincial flower of Quebec since 1999, having replaced the Madonna lily which is not native to the province.

-The Purple Iris is the official flower of Kappa Pi International Honorary Art Fraternity.
+The purple iris is the official flower of Kappa Pi International Honorary Art Fraternity.